TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

     From the perspective of this ABC, a *resource* is a binary artifact that is shipped within a package.
 Typically this is something like a data file that lives next to the ``__init__.py`` file of the package.
-The purpose of this class is to help abstract out the accessing of such data files so that it does not matter if the package and its data file(s) are stored in a e.g. zip file versus on the file system.
+The purpose of this kundi is to help abstract out the accessing of such data files so that it does not matter if the package and its data file(s) are stored in a e.g. zip file versus on the file system.